 The Virtual Dorm

-It's easier to get up at 6 AM to play golf than to get up at 10 AM to mow the grass.
+It is easier to get up at 6:00 AM to play golf than at 10:00 AM to mow the lawn.

 FFF Exits - RKG Enters - CZ Reacts!!!Posted: 2009-12-13